ethereum/consensus-specs/specs/networking/p2p-interface.md

 #### Interop

-In the interoperability testnet, all peers will support all capabilities defined in this document (gossip, full Req/Resp suite, discovery protocol), therefore the ENR record does not need to carry Eth 2.0 capability information, as it would be superfluous.
+In the interoperability testnet, all peers will support all capabilities defined in this document (gossip, full Req/Resp suite, discovery protocol), therefore the ENR record does not need to carry Eth2 capability information, as it would be superfluous.

-Nonetheless, ENRs MUST carry a generic `eth2` key with nil value, denoting that the peer is indeed an Eth 2.0 peer, in order to eschew connecting to Eth 1.0 peers.
+Nonetheless, ENRs MUST carry a generic `eth2` key with nil value, denoting that the peer is indeed an Eth2 peer, in order to eschew connecting to Eth 1.0 peers.

 #### Mainnet